Bright Adjei

-Bright Adjei (born 27 April 1994) is a Ghanaian professional footballer who plays as a forward for Tanzanian Premier League side Singida Big Stars.
-He won the Ghana Premier League in his second season with Aduana Stars.
-He previously played for Tema Youth and Kuwiati side Burgan SC.
+Bright Adjei (born 27 April 1994) is a Ghanaian professional footballer who plays as a forward for Ghana Premier League side Aduana Football Club.

+In his career, Adjei won the Ghana Premier League in his second season with Aduana Stars.
+He also previously played for Tema Youth and Kuwaiti side Burgan.

 Club career

 Elmina Sharks

 Adjei started his career with Elmina Sharks in 2010.
-He played as an amateur player until 2012 where he scored nine(9) goals for the club.
+He played for the club in the lower-tiers until 2012 when he secured a move to Tema Youth.